-The Central Bank may decide to carry out transactions with financial institutions for other periods, but with the same financial instruments as are used in regular facilities.
-Since autumn 2009, the Central Bank has issued 28-day certificates of deposits on a weekly basis.
+The Central Bank may decide to carry out transactions with financial institutions for periods longer than a week, but with the same financial instruments as are used in regular facilities.

+Since autumn 2009, the Central Bank has sold 28-day certificates of deposit to financial institutions on a weekly basis, with the aim of reducing market liquidity and supporting interest rate formation in the interbank market for krónur.